richie1988/Todo-List-Mtwo/README.md

 In order to run this project you need:
 - vscode.
 - git.
-- set up an index.html document.
+- Set up an index.html document.

 ### Setup
 Clone this repository to your desired folder:

-Navigate to the  directory where you  want to clone this project in your computer.
+Navigate to the  directory where you  want to clone this project on your computer.
-Clone this repository to your desired folder:git clone
+Clone this repository to your desired folder: git clone

 ### Install
 Install this project with this command: